plexswap/Plexswap-Docs/README.md

 ### The people's choice

-PancakeSwap is the leading decentralized exchange on BNB Smart Chain, with the highest trading volumes in the market (sources: [1](https://www.coingecko.com/en/exchanges/decentralized) [2](https://coinmarketcap.com/rankings/exchanges/dex/)).
+PlexSwap is the leading decentralized exchange on BNB Smart Chain, with the highest trading volumes in the market (sources: [1](https://www.coingecko.com/en/exchanges/decentralized) [2](https://coinmarketcap.com/rankings/exchanges/dex/)).

 ### Low fees

 Why pay more?
-PancakeSwap runs on BNB Smart Chain, a blockchain with much lower transaction costs than Ethereum or Bitcoin.\
+PlexSwap runs on BNB Smart Chain, a blockchain with much lower transaction costs than Ethereum or Bitcoin.\
 Trading fees are lower than other top decentralized exchanges too, so that's a double win for you!

 ### Decentralized

 Trade directly from your wallet app.\
-Unlike centralized exchanges like Binance or Coinbase, PancakeSwap doesn’t hold your funds when you trade: **you have 100% ownership of your own crypto**.
+Unlike centralized exchanges like Binance or Coinbase, PlexSwap doesn’t hold your funds when you trade: **you have 100% ownership of your own crypto**.

 ## 💸 Earn